Places to Go Hiking in Maryland

 Maryland offers miles of trails to explore, from flat, short footpaths to some of the most challenging routes on the East Coast.
 Lace up your boots and try one of these popular trails.

-It may be short, but this steep trail requires a rugged assent that is not for the faint of heart.
+It may be short, but this steep trail requires a rugged ascent that is not for the faint of heart.
 The C&O Canal’s Billy Goat Trail (A) in Potomac is a popular 1.7-mile trail that offers beautiful views of the Potomac River and its falls.

 The easy 1.7-mile Fort Foote Civil War Ruins Trail in Fort Washington passes through a Civil War fort with real civil war bunkers.